DanialArab/LLM/Finetuning Large Language Models/readme.md

 ![](https://github.com/DanialArab/images/blob/main/LLM/fine_tunning_llm_cource_materials.png)

 <a name="2"></a>
-### Why fine-tuning
+### What is fine-tuning and Why fine-tunning

 ![](https://github.com/DanialArab/images/blob/main/LLM/why_fine_tunning.png)

-Fine-tunning is to take a general-purpose models like GPT-3 and specializing it into something like chatGPT or taking GPT-4 and turning that into GitHub Copilot to perform auto-complete code.
+Fine-tunning is to take a general-purpose model like GPT-3 and specializing it into something like chatGPT or taking GPT-4 and turning that into GitHub Copilot to perform auto-complete code.

 ![](https://github.com/DanialArab/images/blob/main/LLM/what_does_fine_tunning_do.png)

+<a name="3"></a>
+### What does fine-tuning do for the model

 In addition to learning new information, fine-tuning can also help steer the model to **more consistent outputs or more consistent behavior.**